Input/Output the definitive guide

 Unlike some languages, the handle won't get automatically closed when the scope it's defined in is left.
 Instead, it'll remain open until it's garbage collected.
 To make the closing business easier, some of the methods let you specify a

 This section describes how NOT to do Perl 6 IO.

 $*SPEC and seen some code or books show its usage for splitting and joining path fragments.
 Some of the routine names it provides may even look familiar to what you've used in other languages.

-However, unless you're writing your own IO framework, you don't ever need to use
+However, unless you're writing your own IO framework, you almost never need to use

-$*SPEC provides low-level stuff and its use will not only make your code horrible to read, you'll likely introduce security issues (e.g. null characters)!
+$*SPEC provides low-level stuff and its use will not only make your code tough to read, you'll likely introduce security issues (e.g. null characters)!